indirectjump/tc-spec-generator/snips/design_general__screen_features.md

 ## Screens/Features
-_(Please copy this section from the project input form.
-Remove items that are not applicable.)_
+_Note: Please copy this section from the project input form.
+Remove items that are not applicable._

 Please make sure your design includes the following screens: